reancloud/PythonSampleApp/README.md

 Deploying some environment with ID 123, passing a DeployConfig from a JSON file

-`reandeploy env deploy 123 --config config.json`
+`reandeploy env deploy 123 --deploy-config config.json`

 Deploying some environment with ID 123, setting input variables from a JSON file